 The Annual Return provides a snapshot of general information about your company, including details of directors and company secretary if you have appointed one, the registered office, share capital and shareholdings.

-The Annual Return is submitted on Form AR01 and provides Companies House with information relating to every UK company, at a given moment in time, each year.
+The Return is submitted on Form AR01 and provides Companies House with information relating to every UK company, at a given moment in time, each year.